nodeGame/nodegame-benchmark/README.md

 messaging to be activated, and timeouts of 1000, 2000 and 4000 milliseconds.

-    ./run_experiment.py -c config.json -n 1 2 4 8 -r -t 1000 2000 4000
+    ./run_benchmark.py -c config.json -n 1 2 4 8 -r -t 1000 2000 4000

 ## Requirements and Dependencies

-To be able to report CPU and memory usage of the experiment, `run_experiment.py` relies on the third party module `psutil`.
-You should be able to install it via
+To be able to report CPU and memory usage, `run_benchmark.py` relies on the third party module `psutil`.
+You should be able to install it
+via:

      pip install psutil